patricksurry/g3/README.md

 cockpit simpit.
 Although there are plenty of [alternatives](#resources) for creating instrument panels,
-I decided it would be fun to roll my own using [D3](https://d3js.org/).
+I decided it would be fun to roll my own based on pure Javascript with SVG using [D3](https://d3js.org/).
 After several iterations, I ended up very close to the pattern suggested by
 [Mike Bostock](https://bost.ocks.org/mike/)